Nintendo Switch Games And Accessories For Players On A Budget

 — Nintendo Switch (@NintendoSwitchC) July 8, 2018

 Nintendo Switch Joy-Con Fintie Grip – The Fintie Grip was recommended by iMore.
 This is yet another accessory that focuses on the Switch’s controller.
 The Fintie Grips is sold in a pack of two, one for each Joy-Con.
-This Switch accessory is available on Amazon for reasonable prices ranging from USD$3.00 to USD$13.00.
+This Switch accessory is available on Amazon for reasonable prices ranging from $3.00 to $13.00.

-Nintendo Switch Hard Carrying Case – iMore also recommended a hard case for Nintendo’s portable console which is available on Amazon for USD$9.99.
+Nintendo Switch Hard Carrying Case – iMore also recommended a hard case for Nintendo’s portable console which is available on Amazon for $9.99.
 The case has enough storage for the Switch, 14 game cartridges, and the console’s charger.
 There are other affordable hard cases for the Nintendo Switch in varying sizes available on Amazon as well.
 Hard cases, after all, are a practical choice for Switch owners, considering that the hybrid gaming device is dominated by a large, tablet-esque display that could be prone to scratches.